 The ink was barely dry when Yesler ordered tickets from Clarence Bagley (1843-1942), then the official territorial printer in Olympia.
 He started advertising "The First Grand Lottery of Washington Territory," offering single tickets for $5, or 11 for $50, with 60,000 tickets to be sold and the drawing to be held on the nation's centennial day, July 4, 1876.
 First prize was the mill and the land it sat on, valued (in Yesler's rosy estimation) at $100,000.
 Second prize was one of his commercial lots, at the corner of what is today Yesler Way and First Avenue South.
 There were 5,573 other prizes promised, including 4,500 cash awards and hundreds of lots scattered around Seattle, many from the Yeslers' original claim, but 470 of which he bought from others specifically for the lottery, paid for in part with lottery tickets.

 It was an audacious plan, but it was doomed.
 The hope of selling 60,000 tickets seemed slim in a county with a population of only about 3,500 people and a huge territory with barely 50,000 widely scattered, non-Native men, women, and children.
 Other hopeful lottery operators drained away many potential customers and sharpened the opposition of anti-gambling forces (which included many who ran illicit gambling activities of their own) that may have tolerated a single one to benefit an old pioneer.
 Two weeks before the scheduled drawing, Yesler announced that it would be delayed until January 1877.
-Shortly thereafter, those opposed to the lotteries filed suit, and a King County judge ruled that the statute permitting them was unconstitutional and that those running them were violating the criminal laws of the territory.
+Shortly thereafter, those opposed to the lotteries filed suit, and a King County judge ruled that the statute permitting them was counter to federal legislation governing territories and thus void, and that those running them were thereforre violating the criminal laws.
 Several, including Yesler, were charged by a grand jury, but he was treated leniently, let off with a $25 fine and court costs.

 Oddly, there was very little follow-up, either by authorities or the press.
 The legislature found it necessary in 1877 to pass "An Act to Provide for the Recovery of Certain Money Raised to Aid in the Construction of a Wagon Road Across the Cascade Mountains."
 It authorized the King County auditor to demand that any and all lottery money raised be paid into the public treasury.
-There is no indication Yesler complied, and it appears certain that he kept both most of the proceeds of the tickets he had sold and the properties he had put up as prizes.
+There is no indication that any money was recovered, and on the basis of all available evidence, it appears that Yesler personally profited little, if at all.
 Forty years after the fact, one history of Western Washington alleged that approximately $30,000 "said to have been collected from the sale of tickets was not accounted for" ("Henry Yesler's 'Grand Lottery ... '").
 But Clarence Bagley, who had printed Yesler's lottery tickets and went on to become a popular historian, elided the question of Yesler's conduct in his 1916 account: "The affair was soon forgotten and if there were any dark spots in the history they were covered up and allowed to hide themselves from sight" (Bagley, 219).